Don Mellett: Pulitzer Prize

 The year after Mellett's death, the Canton Daily News was rewarded with the Pulitzer Prize for Public Service for their efforts in fighting corruption.
 The citation acknowledged Mellett's own personal sacrifice.
 However, after Mellett's death, the newspaper returned to decline, and only months after winning the Pulitzer Prize, was bought out by The Repository.

-A teleplay about him, titled "The Canton Story", was made in 1950.
-It appeared on October 13, 1950 in Pulitzer Prize Playhouse.
+The plot of the film Freedom of the Press (1928) was based on Mellett's death.
+A teleplay about Mellett, titled "The Canton Story", was made in 1950.
+It appeared on October 13, 1950, in Pulitzer Prize Playhouse.
 The Don Mellett Memorial Lecture in Journalism is named in his honor, as is New York University's Don R. Mellett Prize.
 Mellett was inducted into the Indiana Journalism Hall of Fame in 1969.
 In 1976, the Mellett Historic Site in Journalism was created in Canton.
 Numerous books have also been written about his life, and an auditorium at Indiana University, his alma mater, was named after him.
 In addition, Mellett Mall (now Canton Centre) in Canton was formerly named for him.